Selma Walton Theater

 The Walton Theatre renovation project was spearheaded by local residents Larry Striplin and singer Anita Bryant.
 The Performing Arts Center was designed to house theater productions and movies.
 The first event held in the new theater was the children’s movie “Blackbeard’s Ghost”.
 The theatre stopped showing features films in the 1990’s.

 In October 2011, the City of Selma partnered with J. David & Sharon Jackson to reopen the Walton Theatre as a first-run movie theater.
 New state-of-the-art digital projection and sound systems were installed and January 13, 2012, the Selma Walton Theater held its Grand Opening.
 The feature film was “Mission Impossible IV” starring Tom Cruise.
+It was closed in December 2013, but there are hope that the city owned building will find a new operator.
+In January 2015, the theatre was temporarily re-opened for the citizens of Selma to be allowed to see free screenings of the highly rated movie “Selma” which tells the story of the Selma marches in 1965.
+It continues to operate in 2020.

 Just login to your account and subscribe to this theater